Emotional Messages Move People - Put Emotion into your Message Map

 Put heart into your emotional messages

-Why focus on emotions in your home base message?
+Why focus on emotion in the heart of your message?
 Harvard researcher Gerald Zaltman estimates that people make 95% of buying decisions subconsciously, Inc. magazine reported.
-People might think they make buying decisions rationally, when in fact their emotions are in charge.
+People often think they make buying decisions rationally, when in fact their emotions are in charge.
 That’s why emotional content outperforms purely rational content about two to one, based on research using the IPA databank.

 Maximize rewards for your audience by stating clear and emotional benefits as your audience sees them, in their words.
 Emphasize the emotional benefits people perceive over the physical benefits you provide.